Coronation of James II and VII and Mary: Music

 Four gentlemen of the Westmister Abbey choir in the coronation procession.

-The 1685 coronation is notable amogst early modern coronations for the number of composers that contributed, although with no attempt to follow a single style or theme.
+The 1685 coronation is notable amongst early modern coronations for the number of composers that contributed, although with no attempt to follow a single style or theme.
 The responsibility for organising the coronation music apparently rested with John Blow, the Master of the Children of the Chapel Royal, as he was given "Five Yards of fine Scarlet Cloth for his Mantle as Composer".
 A "little organ" was installed in the choir gallery and removed afterwards; it was played by Francis Forcer the Elder, who also replaced Blow singing in the choir while the latter was conducting.
 The combined choirs of the Chapel Royal and Westminster Abbey totalled twenty boy trebles and forty-eight gentlemen, who were accompanied by an orchestra of thirty-six musicians.
 Listed amongst the Chapel Royal basses was the composer Henry Purcell, who was also the abbey organist, although there is no evidence that the great organ was played during the coronation.